PelJon/Udacity_Customer-Segmentation/project_report.md

 The following algorithms/techniques were used for the Segmentation/Clustering and for the Classification/Prediction analysis:

-1. [LabelEncoder()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html#sklearn.preprocessing.LabelEncoder): Used to transform non-numerical labels (as long as they are hashable and comparable) to numerical labels.
+1. [LabelEncoder() / OneHotEncoder()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html#sklearn.preprocessing.LabelEncoder): Used to transform non-numerical labels (as long as they are hashable and comparable) to numerical labels.
-2. [MinMaxScaler()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html?highlight=minmaxscaler#sklearn.preprocessing.MinMaxScaler): This estimator scales and translates each feature individually such that it is in the given range on the training set, e.g. between zero and one.
+2. [MinMaxScaler() / StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html?highlight=minmaxscaler#sklearn.preprocessing.MinMaxScaler): This estimator scales and translates each feature individually such that it is in the given range on the training set, e.g. between zero and one.
 The transformation is given by:
 ```python
 X_std = (X - X.min(axis=0)) / (X.max(axis=0) - X.min(axis=0))
 X_scaled = X_std * (max - min) + min